From Instruction to Event: Sound-Triggered Mobile Manipulation: Platform and Benchmark

-\textbf{Sounding Objects and Audio Assets.} In addition to standard YCB objects~\cite{calli_ycb_icra15}, we introduce five more categories of interactive sounding objects.
-For {SonicStow}, we introduce {graspable rigid objects}, including phone, alarm, and furby.
-These objects can be manipulated via Pick and Place skills.
-For {SonicInteract}, we incorporate {articulated objects}, including the sink and door.
+\textbf{Dataset Construction.} In addition to YCB objects~\cite{calli_ycb_icra15}, we introduce more categories of interactive sounding objects.
+For object relocation, we introduce {graspable rigid objects}, including phone, alarm, and furby.
+For state transition, we incorporate {articulated objects}, including the sink and door.
 Unlike rigid items, these objects possess kinematic joints and are constrained to move along fixed functional axes.
 For the sink, we incorporate a dynamic water flow that is physically coupled to the faucet handle, moving synchronously with the handle's rotation.
-To foster robust acoustic generalization, we also collect a diverse library of real-world sounds, implementing a strict one-to-many mapping where each object category is associated with multiple unique sound instances (see~\reftab{tab:audio_assets}).
-This design forces the agent to learn semantically meaningful audio-visual associations rather than overfitting to specific frequency patterns or waveforms, thereby ensuring high acoustic diversity of the benchmark.
+To foster robust acoustic generalization, we also collect a diverse library of real-world sounds, implementing a strict one-to-many mapping where each object category is associated with multiple unique semantics (see~\reffig{fig:audio_asset}).
+This design forces the agent to learn semantically meaningful audio-visual associations rather than overfitting to specific frequency patterns or waveforms, ensuring high acoustic diversity of the benchmark.

 \textbf{Episode Generation.} We employ a procedural randomization process to generate episodes for training and testing.
 In each episode, the sound for the target object is determined by hierarchically sampling a sound category and then a specific audio instance.
 Visual complexity is introduced by instantiating random silent objects as distractors alongside the target object.
 The agent is initialized at a random position, and target objects (excluding two doorbells in the scene) are also placed at random positions within the scene.
 We also validate the solvability of every episode by ensuring a traversable path connects the start and goal, and we strictly verify that interactive objects have accessible frontal regions for valid manipulation, especially for sinks and doors.
-An episode is considered successful if and only if the required skills are successfully executed in sequence.
+In the single-event setting, the dataset provides 660 training and 222 testing episodes for both object relocation and state transition.
+The multi-event setting contains 660 training and 355 testing episodes (See~\reffig{fig:data}).
+An episode is considered successful strictly when task planning succeeds, and all prerequisite skills are completed in the correct order.
+Consequently, performance in the proposed setting is measured by success rates of task planning and skill completion.